weDevsOfficial/wedocs-plugin/readme.txt

 “In one word: amazing.
 This plugin does what it says.
 I encountered no problems and found it extremely easy to work with.
-I recommend this to anyone who wants to set up solid product documentation.” - [User ID](https://profiles.wordpress.org/drazenbebic/)<br/><br/>
+I recommend this to anyone who wants to set up solid product documentation.” - [User ID](https://profiles.wordpress.org/drazenbebic/)

-**🔥weDocs top features at a glance**<br/>
+**🔥weDocs top features at a glance**